nurme-ave/react-weather-app/README.md

 This was my React project in which I practiced the React useEffect Hook.

-I am using the Weather API to fetch weather data in useEffect().
+I'm using the Weather API to fetch weather data in useEffect().
 As a second parameter I have passed the URL in useEffect() so it runs when the URL has changed.

 I also have 2 useState Hooks.
 One of them tracks the state of the user input and the other one tracks the URL.